The official blog of the Lung Institute.

 iTunes- Quit It lite

 Quit It Lite works with a different approach than MyQuit Coach.
 Instead of concentrating on the changes you are making, this app focuses on what you have not done.
 It tracks cigarettes you have not smoked, the tar that was not absorbed in your bloodstream, and the money you did not spend on tobacco products.
 Quit It Lite is designed to show success as you progress in becoming healthier and stronger.

 Cessation Nation is a virtual village designed to help people trying to quit smoking come together for encouragement.
 This online community is a place where current and former smokers can find support through others and their experiences.
 This app also includes a calculator that shows the amount of money you’ve saved as well as your health progression from not smoking.

 Quit It now is an app that is centered on your feelings as you advance through your journey.
 This app concentrates on handling mood changes, as you may feel anxiety stress and frustration while trying to quit.
 Quit It Now also specializes in statistics.
 These stats are in real time, as the app tracks your last cigarette smoked in minutes, hours and days.
 Your stats can be shared with your friends and family through social media sites such as Facebook and twitter.

 Accomplishing your goal of quitting smoking can become easier by downloading one of these apps.
 Getting involved in online communities and being reminded of your progress can help push you through the tough times.
 The Lung Institute understands the nerve wrecking experience of kicking the habit, as well as not quitting soon enough.
 Unfortunately lung disease kills about four million per year.
-Luckily, there are stem cell treatment options to treat lung diseases such as COPD.
+Luckily, there are cellular therapy options to treat lung diseases such as COPD.
 Contact the Lung Institute by calling (800) 729-3065 to learn about treatment options for a better quality of life.